SpiritSeal/MaliciousVST/README.md

 ---

-At the present, I've building the proof-of-concepts by building `New Plugin` boilerplate using Steinberg's official tool, and inserting the code into the plugin constructor in the myplugincontroller.cpp file located in [Plugin Name]/Scource Files/plugincontroller.cpp of the solution.
+At the present, I've been building the proof-of-concepts by generating `New Plugin` boilerplate using Steinberg's official tool, and inserting the code into the plugin constructor in the myplugincontroller.cpp file located in [Plugin Name]/Scource Files/plugincontroller.cpp of the solution.

 You can find the vulnerability categories and respective code that will trigger them in the [VulnCats folder](./VulnCats)